hameedsk381/smart-parking-system/README.md

 # smart-parking-system
-Alloting the parking spac using with best slot using Iot
+Alloting the parking space using with best slot using Iot